-- A doctoral plan: submitted to the USYS doctoral administration and the Aptitude Colloquium Committee at least 3 weeks prior to D-USYS administration and your committee. - A 20-minute presentation (during the first 20 minutes of the Aptitude Colloquium) - 40 minutes Q&A. Questions may be about the plan, preliminary data presented during the presentation, or any other topic that is related.
-This is followed by the evaluation (a discussion by the members of the Aptitude Colloquium Committee without the student).
+- A doctoral plan: submitted to the USYS doctoral administration and the Aptitude Colloquium Committee at least 15 working days before the aptitude colloquium.
+Note you also need to submit a form 1 month before the AC to the D-USYS doctoral administration. - A 20-minute presentation (during the first 20 minutes of the Aptitude Colloquium) - 40 minutes Q&A. Questions may be about the plan, preliminary data presented during the presentation, or any other topic that is related.
+This is followed by the evaluation without the student (after the 40 minute Q&A).
+In total, the AC & discussion will therefore take approximately 1.5 hours.